dewanr2/Somatic_Instability/README.md

 # Somatic Instability
-Repository for all code associated with the somatic instability analysis from the manuscript "Pathogenic Huntingtin Repeat Expansions in Patients with Frontotemporal Dementia and Amyotrophic Lateral Sclerosis"
+Repository for code associated with the somatic instability analysis from the manuscript "Pathogenic Huntingtin Repeat Expansions in Patients with Frontotemporal Dementia and Amyotrophic Lateral Sclerosis"

 Preprint: http://dx.doi.org/10.2139/ssrn.3652331